 Looking for an opportunity to bird off the beaten path in Eastern Washington and make a difference for conservation science?
 Our 2019 field season starts soon and runs April 11 - June 15.
 New volunteers must complete a training workshop to participate.
 You’ll meet fellow volunteers and program leaders, learn or refresh your bird identification skills, practice using our field survey protocol, and reserve your 2019 survey sites.

-If you’re a new volunteer, please select a training session either March in Puget Sound & Tri-Cities, April 6 in Kittitas County, or April 7 in Kittitas County and RSVP to the local leaders listed below.
+If you’re a new volunteer, please select a training session either March in Puget Sound & Tri-Cities, April 6 in Kittitas County, or April 7 in Moses Coulee and RSVP to the local leaders listed below.